MartinWebDev95/TheFootballHub/README.en.md

 [![Button Tailwind]](https://tailwindcss.com/docs/installation)
 [![Button Vercel]](https://vercel.com/)

-- **Next JS:** He utilizado NextJS como el framework principal del proyecto.
-NextJS es un framework de React para crear aplicaciones web full-stack.
-Utiliza React Components para crear interfaces de usuario y NextJS para funciones y optimizaciones adicionales.
-Next.js también abstrae y configura automáticamente las herramientas necesarias para React, como empaquetamiento, compilación y algunas más.
-Esto permite concentrarse en crear la aplicación en lugar de dedicar tiempo a la configuración.
-Next.js te ayuda a crear aplicaciones de React interactivas, dinámicas y rápidas.
+- **Next JS:** I have used Next.js that is a React framework for building full-stack web applications.
+You use React Components to build user interfaces, and Next.js for additional features and optimizations.
+Under the hood, Next.js also abstracts and automatically configures tooling needed for React, like bundling, compiling, and more.
+This allows you to focus on building your application instead of spending time with configuration.
+Whether you're an individual developer or part of a larger team, Next.js can help you build interactive, dynamic, and fast React applications.

-- **Tailwind CSS:** He usado TailwindCSS para darle estilos a los diferentes componentes.
+- **Tailwind CSS:** I have used TailwindCSS to style the different components.

-- **API:** He utilizado la API de [API-Football](https://www.api-football.com/documentation-v3) para obtener toda la información de los equipos, ligas y jugadores.
+- **API:** I have used the [API-Football](https://www.api-football.com/documentation-v3) API to get all the information about teams, leagues and players.

-## 📸 Algunas capturas del proyecto!
+## 📸 Some Screenshots!
 ---

 ![Home Page Screenshot](https://github.com/MartinWebDev95/AudiophileEcommerceAstro/blob/main/public/assets/screenshots/homePage.png)